+HNIT 3

-UNIT 3: Free Will (Approximately 30 hours)
+FREE WILL (Approximately 30 hours)

-This unit will consider the question of free will; what is meant by free will and whether human beings ever have the ability to exercise free will and act as they choose?
+This Unit will consider the question of free will; what is meant by free will and whether human beings ever have the ability to choose freely.
+Is the power of acting freely determined by necessity or fate or do human beings have the ability to act at their own discretion?

-Study in this topic will focus on defining free will, along with investigation and analysis of different responses to the question of free will and the arguments that have been presented by philosophers to support those responses.
-The issue of punishment and moral responsibility will provide a context for learners to understand why the question of free will is important in today's society.
+Learners will define free will and become familiar with, and will investigate and analyse, different answers to the question of free will and the arguments that have been presented by philosophers and varying theses to support those answers.
+Studies will include investigations into determinism, free will versus determinism and how these perspectives are evidenced in daily lives.

+The issue of punishment and moral responsibility will provide a context for learners to understand why the question of free will is important in today's society and the effectiveness of determinism as a legal defence.

-This unit includes investigations into three key questions on 'free will':
+Studies will include investigations into three key questions on 'free will':

-- What is free will and do humans possess it? - Is free will compatible with determinism? - What is punishment for and what are the implications of different views on free will?
+- what is free will and do humans possess it? - is free will compatible with Determinism? - what is punishment for and what are the implications of different views on free will?